4 / 5 Stars

 |10 Years (Annualized)||N/A|

 The investment seeks long-term growth of capital.
 The fund invests primarily in equity securities of companies located outside the U.S., including in emerging markets.
-Equity securities include common stocks and preferred stocks.
+Equity securities generally entitle the holder to participate in a company's general operating results.
+These include common stocks and preferred stocks.
 It also invests in American Depositary Receipts (ADRs), European Depositary Receipts (EDRs) and Global Depositary Receipts (GDRs), which are certificates typically issued by a bank or trust company that give their holders the right to receive securities issued by a foreign or domestic company.

 Fees are Above Average compared to funds in the same category.

 John Hancock II International Value Fund has an expense ratio of 0.91 percent.